Microsoft/MIMDocs.pt-pt/MIMDocs/pam/sp1-pam-configure-using-scripts.md

 ## <a name="deployment-worksheet"></a>Folha de cálculo de implementação

-Antes de continuar a atualização do PAMDeploymentConfig.xml, coloque a cópia atualizada em todos os computadores.
+Antes de continuar a atualizar o Pamdeploymentconfig e coloque a cópia atualizada em todas as máquinas.

 ### <a name="setup"></a>Setup